holochain-open-dev/holochain-prefix-index/README.md

 //   "supersaturates",
 // ]

-let res2 = index.get_results(SearchResultsInput { query: "superduper", limit: 2 });
+let res2 = index.get_results("superduper", 2);
 // [
 //   "superdupercool",
 //   "superdupercrazy",
 // ]

-let res2 = index.get_results(SearchResultsInput { query: "else", limit: 2 });
+let res2 = index.get_results("walrus", 10);
 // [ ]
 ```

-Note that other similar results located beneath the top-level prefix will be returned ordered by similarity to search query.
-Make sure to specify a "limit" to reduce the number of returned results.
+*Note that all strings beneath the top-level prefix of your search query will be returned (ordered by similarity, then alphabetically).
+Make sure to specify a "limit" to reduce the number of returned results.*

 ## Todo
 - [] Custom Elements for typeahead search using prefix index